 A bit dry?

-You’ve already heard that alcohol is an irritant to your bladder and bowel and pretty much has a diuretic effect on the bladder – meaning – you have substantial increase in urine flow and excessive loss of body fluids.
+We know that alcohol is an irritant to your bladder and bowel and pretty much has a diuretic effect on the bladder – meaning – you have substantial increase in urine flow and excessive loss of body fluids.
 So, what’s the after effect of drinking too much?
 You get dehydrated that’s what!
 Many of you would have already heard of being encouraged to drink water in between alcohol.
 There is obvious merit in this plus with the added bonus of maybe helping deal with the dreaded hangover for the next day.

 So, take that precious pearl from this one wise fact and even consider some healthy alternatives like Kombucha, Fresh juice or maybe even a Mocktail more generously, it’s ok!
 You’re doing yourself a massive favour and keeping your hydration game strong!

-Channelling our radars into a ‘good’ cause to help us focus elsewhere and with purpose, even when things are still tough for many of us is always a ‘good’ call!
+Channeling our radars into a ‘good’ cause to help us focus elsewhere and with purpose, even when things are still tough for many of us is always a ‘good’ call!